Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

 There are three contracts in this subscription system.

-- *Merchant Contract:* A multi-validator responsible for creating an initial service by minting a single CIP-68 compliant MerchantNFT and sending it to the merchant while sending the reference NFT to the spending end point.
-It also updates the metadata for the merchant and deletes the service by burning the MerchantNFT.
+- *Service Contract:* A multi-validator responsible for creating an initial service by minting a single CIP-68 compliant Service NFT Asset and sending it to the user while sending the reference NFT to the spending end point.
+It also updates the metadata for the user and deletes the service by burning the MerchantNFT.

-- *Subscriber Contract:* A multi-validator responsible for creating the initial subscription to a service by minting a SubscriberNFT and sending it to the user, while sending the reference NFT to the spending endpoint.
-It also updates the metadata for the subscriber and deletes the user account by burning a SubscriberNFT.
+- *Account Contract:* A multi-validator responsible for creating an account for the user by minting a CIP-68 compliant Account NFT Asset and sending it to the user, while sending the reference NFT to the spending endpoint.
+It also updates the metadata for the Account and deletes the user account by burning a AccountNFT.

-- *Payments Contract:* Responsible for holding the prepaid subscription fees for a service, renewing a subscription to a service, unsubscribing from a service and withdrawing subscription fees.
+- *Payment Contract:* This is the core validator.
+A multi-validator responsible for holding the prepaid subscription fees for a service, renewing a subscription to a service, unsubscribing from a service and withdrawing subscription fees.
 The contract incorporates a linear vesting mechanism to gradually release subscription fees to the merchant over the subscription period.
-This could also be a multi-validator to authenticate the UTxO.

 = Specification

 == System Actors
 \
-- *Merchant:* An entity who interacts with the Merchant Contract in order to create a service and receives subscription payments for the respective service or services.
-A user becomes a merchant when they mint a Merchant NFT.
+- *Merchant:* An entity who interacts with the Service Contract in order to create a service and receives subscription payments for the respective service or services.
+A user becomes a merchant when they mint a Service NFT.

 - *Subscriber:* An entity who interacts with the Subscriber Contract in order to create an account and deposit prepaid subscription fees to the Payments Contract.
-A user becomes a subscriber when they mint a Subscribe NFT.
+A user becomes a subscriber when they mint an Account NFT and add lock funds to the Payment Contract.
 \
 == Tokens
 \
-- *Merchant NFT:* Can only be minted by a merchant when creating a subscription service and burned when merchant removes their service/services from the system.
-Datum is updated when a subscription is paid or the merchant withdraws from the Payments Contract.
+- *Service NFT:* Can only be minted by a user when creating a service and burned when the user spends the deletes their service/services from the system.

- - TokenName: Defined in Merchant Multi-validator parameters with the hash of the Merchant Policy Id
+ - TokenName: Defined in Service Multi-validator parameters with the hash of the Service Policy Id

-- *Subscriber NFT:* Can only be minted when a subscription fee is paid to Payments Contract and burned when subscriber exits the system.
+- *Account NFT:* Can only be minted when subscription fee is paid to Payment Contract and burned when subscriber exits the system.
 Datum is updated when fees are deposited and withdrawn from Payments Contract.

  - TokenName: Defined in Subscriber Multi-validator parameters with hash of the Subscriber Policy Id
 \
 == Smart Contracts

-=== Payments Validator
+=== Payment Multi-validator
 \
-The Payments Contract is responsible for managing the prepaid subscription fees, validating subscriptions, and ensuring the proper distribution of these fees over the subscription period.
+The Payments Contract is responsible for managing the prepaid subscription fees, validating subscriptions, and ensuring the proper distribution of these fees over the subscription period given the `total_installments`.
 It facilitates the creation, extension, and cancellation of subscriptions, allowing both subscribers and merchants to interact with the contract in a secure and automated manner.
 This contract ensures that subscription payments are correctly handled and that any penalties for early cancellation are appropriately enforced.

 ==== Parameters
 \
-- *`merchant_policy_id`* : Hash of the PolicyId
+- *`service_policy_id`* : Hash of the PolicyId
-- *`subscriber_policy_id`* : Hash of the PolicyId
+- *`account_policy_id`* : Hash of the PolicyId

+==== Minting Purpose

+===== Redeemer
+\
+- InitiateSubscription
+- TerminateSubscription

+===== Validation
+\
+- *InitiateSubscription:* The redeemer allows creating of a new subscription  by minting only one unique Payment Token.

+  - validate that out_ref must be present in the Transaction Inputs

+  - validate that the redeemer only mints a single Payment Token

+- *TerminateSubscription:*

+  - validate that the redeemer only burns a single Payment Token Token.
+\

+==== Spend Purpose

 ==== Datum
 \
 This is a Sum type datum where one represents the main datum and the other one represents a penalty datum.

-===== Main datum
+===== Main datum <payment-datum>
 \
-- *`merchant_nft_tn`:* Merchant's token name encoding UTxO to be consumed when minting the NFT.
+- *`service_nft_tn`:* Service token name encoding UTxO to be consumed when minting the NFT.

-- *`subscriber_nft_tn`:* Subscriber's token name encoding UTxO to be consumed when minting the NFT.
+- *`account_nft_tn`:* Account token name encoding UTxO to be consumed when minting the NFT.
 - *`subscription_fee`:* AssetClass type for the subscription fee.
 - *`subscription_fee_qty`:* Amount of the subscription fee.
 - *`subscription_start`:* Start of the subscription.
 - *`subscription_end`:* Expiry time of the subscription.
 - *`total_installments`:* The number of periodic intervals over which to release subscription fees.

-===== Penalty datum
+===== Penalty datum <penalty-datum>
 \
-- *`merchant_nft_tn`:* Merchant's token name encoding UTxO to be consumed when minting the NFT.
+- *`service_nft_tn`:* Service token name encoding UTxO to be consumed when minting the NFT.
+- `penalty_fee`: AssetClass type for the amount of fees to be deducted when subscriber cancels the subscription.
+- `penalty_fee_qty`: Amount of the penalty fees.

+\
 ==== Redeemer
 \
 - Extend